We all know that microgreens are delicious and nutritious. But, did you know that growing them in your backyard can be profitable too?

 Here’s a brief list of the things you’re going to need to kickstart your microgreen business.

 Each tray is usually about 10 x 20 inches in dimensions.
-Trays vary in prices.
+Trays vary in price.
 However, most of them cost less than $5.

 There are a lot of plants that count as microgreens.
 With limitless possibilities, you might get a bit overwhelmed.

-No matter what kind of seeds you go with, it’s important that you pick a good seed variety with a reputable seller.
+No matter what kind of seeds you go with, it’s important that you pick a good seed variety from a reputable seller.